 curating your wardrobe means to build a cohesive collection of staple items that work together in different combinations, linked by colour family or style.

-VS: some good questions to ask yourself: “is this a versatile item— can i style this with more than three pieces? how many ‘looks’ can i create with this?”
+Virtual Stylist: some good questions to ask yourself: “is this a versatile item— can i style this with more than three pieces? how many ‘looks’ can i create with this?”

-- Style influences
+- style influences

 VS: to get started, it helps to define your style: you don’t have to pick just one, but having an idea of your style influences helps you choose what to keep.